volneyvj/myportifolio/README.md

 ## Fell Free to use it

-It's not a template but you may clone it and edit as you wish to start your portifolio page.
+It's not a template but you may clone it and edit as you wish to start your portfolio page.

 ## Contact